Afridocs/GLBackend/REST-spec.md

 `/admin/notification/`
 `/admin/delivery/`
-`/admin/storage/`

-These interface show the available modules for notification, delivery and storage.
+These interface show the available modules for notification and delivery.
 The admin can enable them and configure the host dependent options.
-<ModuleAdminConfig> is the datatype defined in the section before this.
+<ModuleAdminConfig> is the datatype defined in the section before this
+(contain some fixed field useful to be printed by the client, a boolean value making enable|disale module, and the entire HTML FORM expected to be filled, or already filled).
+These interface has been separated from the next (storage and filtering) because notification & delivery shall contain receiver interaction and selection, therefore has been splitted to easily support further changes.

     :GET
         * Response:
             { 'notification-method': <ModuleAdminConfig> }
           or
             { 'delivery-method': <ModuleAdminConfig> }
-          or
-            { 'storage-method': <ModuleAdminConfig> }

         * Response:
           Status: 200 (Accepted)